ku-cylee/ca-mgmt-server/docs/api.md

     - 403
         + Requester is admin.
         + Requester is student and lab `labName` is not yet open.
-        + Requester is student and lab `labName` is closed.
     - 404
         + Lab `labName` does not exist.
         + Lab `labName` is deleted.